 Inserts and Updates, for most cases, are straightforward.
 A workflow policy can be used to check the relevant tables using a personalized workflow policy component.
 This will enable the fields relevant to the external applications to be monitored.
 A workflow can then be created to obtain the Row Id or any other relevant fields from the Business components and write them to the queue.

 Nevertheless, there are some special cases.
 The trigger is obtaining the Id of the record that is being updated.
 However, in some cases you might want to get information from BC’s that are over extension tables or from BC’s that are not the main Business component of any Business Object.
 In the first scenario, If the Id is the same as that of the Main table, there are no issues.
 However, if the Id is different, then the Workflow policy component needs to be configured to pass the correct id for each table.
 In the remaining case, it depends on the situation, but usually the best solution is to create a new Business Object, where you can use the Business component you need as the main one.

-To record deleted records the process is a little different, unless you use a modified trigger, that will not work properly for project that use generate triggers, you will not be able to capture the deleted Id’s with a trigger.
+To register deleted records the process is a little different, as you will not be able to capture the deleted Id’s with a trigger.

 In opposition direct coding enables us to bypass this issue by programming specifically for each process.